CompuTec/computec-docs/docs/appengine/other/troubleshooting.md

 Any changes should be reviewed and approved by your SAP Business One administrator or database administrator before proceeding.
 :::

-First, make sure the SAP environment configuration step was completed correctly.

-Follow the instructions in [our documentation](https://learn.computec.one/docs/appengine/administrators-guide/configuration-and-administration/installation/#step-6-configure-background-processing-within-the-sap-environment) to configure background processing within the SAP environment.
+First, make sure the SAP environment configuration step was completed correctly: Follow the instructions in [our documentation](https://learn.computec.one/docs/appengine/administrators-guide/configuration-and-administration/installation/#step-6-configure-background-processing-within-the-sap-environment) to configure background processing within the SAP environment.

 If the issue still occurs: